nhjrobotics/UGVBeast-Jazzy/README.md

 - Add Simulator in Gazebo Harmonic, including additions to URDF to facilitate
 - Tested and found to work in ROS Jazzy on Ubuntu 24.04

+Note: This is a community port and is not affiliated with Waveshare Electronics

 ## Install ROS Jazzy and Apt Packages

 Ensure you are running Ubuntu 24.04